The Gaston County Museum is Now Open!

 Accessible parking spaces are available in front of the Museum.
 The main entrance is wheelchair accessible and is located directly in front of parking.
 The Gaston County Museum is wheelchair and stroller accessible throughout, with an elevator in the modern staircase.

 Accessible, all-gender bathrooms with baby changers are located on the 1st floor of the Museum.

-The Kessell History Center is Temporarily Closed.
+The Kessell History Center

 The Kessell History Center is located inside the Historic Loray Mill.